Digital-HR/site/en/resources.md

 # Resources

-We don't believe in reinventing the wheel, here's the resources we use to support our development efforts.
+We don't believe in reinventing the wheel: here are some resources we use to support our development efforts.

 ## Process Resources
 * [SCRUM Guide](https://www.scrumguides.org/scrum-guide.html)